BlackBes/yii2-yiisockets/README.md

 ------------
 he preferred way to install this extension is through [composer](http://getcomposer.org/download/).

- 1) **Pull** this project in any directory.
+ 1) **Clone** this project in any directory.
 In this case it will be located in upper level folder

 ```bash
     cd ..